-- 12.5.1 Members on recall will be given first preference in filling permanent vacancies in the category from which the affected members were laid off on the basis of seniority. - 12.5.2 Recall rights shall be retained for 24 months from the effective date of layoff unless sooner terminated by the rejection of two (2) recall offers or failure to report for work within fifteen (15) calendar days after receipt of such recall notice. - 12.6 This layoff and recall procedure is subject to all applicable state and federal laws and lawful orders pursuant thereto.
+12.5.1 Effective October 28, 2020 there shall be no recall rights.
+Members on recall will be given first preference in filling permanent vacancies in the category from which the affected members were laid off on the basis of seniority.

+12.5.2 Recall rights shall be retained for 24 months from the effective date of layoff unless sooner terminated by the rejection of two (2) recall offers or failure to report for work within fifteen (15) calendar days after receipt of such recall notice.
+Effective September 1, 2013, the rejection of one (1) recall offer or failure to report to work for fifteen (15) calendar days after receipt of such recall notice shall terminate recall rights.

+12.6 This layoff and recall procedure is subject to all applicable state and federal laws and lawful orders pursuant thereto.